mir-pucrs/Concon/README.md

 	1. Plan (with Daniele) a strategy to broadcast and find users for the front end

-2. **30/03/2017** Norm type identification using SyntaxNet and conflict detection approach
+2. **30/03/2017** Norm type identification using SyntaxNet and conflict detection approaches

 	1. **15/03/2017** Norm identification using syntax net